oxid-academy/oxvm-samples/readme.rst

 ## Hints
 In order to prevent OXVM from downloading and installing OXID eShop CE, simply provide existing shop files in the shop's home directory.
 In the example: `/var/www/htdocs/source`.
+Required database credentials can be found in the personal.yml file.